 The school should seek advice from Governor Services and their Legal Adviser, prior to taking the decision not to progress the complaint further.
 The school should not stop responding to a complaint because an individual is viewed as difficult to deal with or asks complex questions.
 The school may refuse to respond to the subject matter but not the correspondent.
-The DfE provide additional guidance in 'Best Practice Guidance for School Complaints Procedures' (January 2019 and updated in March 2019).
+The DfE provide additional guidance in 'Best Practice Guidance for School Complaints Procedures' (Updated 2020).